 Our extensive collection of over 55,000 volumes is available to consult within the library or we can provide extracts from most of our collection via our document supply Lawdocs service.
 The library has around 3,500 current legal practitioner textbooks, a vast collection of law reports and legal journals and complete runs of local, public and private acts.
 We also have extensive parliamentary holdings including Hansard debates from 1804 and House of Commons papers from 1801 which include command papers.
-You can search our extensive holdings on Library Knowledge Base.
+You can search our extensive holdings on Library Search.

 We have material on the following jurisdictions:

 Read our collection management policy (PDF 211kb)

 Read our selection policy (PDF 249kb)